nstewart/materialize-mcp-server/README.md

 Many database MCP servers ship a single `execute_sql` tool.
 It is great for prototyping but brittle in production: you cannot guarantee performance, cost, or even correctness once the model starts re‑phrasing questions.

-By shifting to **operational data products**—indexed views that encode your business logic—we move variability to design‑time, not run‑time.
+By shifting to **operational data products** - indexed views that encode your business logic - we move variability to design‑time, not run‑time.
 Each tool is:

-* **Typed**– input and output schemas are derived from the index.
+* **Typed:** input and output schemas are derived from the index.
-* **Observable**– usage is logged per‑tool, making cost and performance explicit.
+* **Observable:** usage is logged per‑tool, making cost and performance explicit.
-* **Secure**– if you don’t create a view/index, it isn’t callable.
+* **Secure:** if you don’t create a view/index, it isn’t callable.

 ## Quick‑start